 Additionally, with this plan, as well as all of the BigCommerce plans, you can receive a discounted transaction rate on payment processing by using Braintree as your payment gateway.
 If you opt for the enterprise solution, you’ll be able to utilize price lists, bulk pricing, purchase orders, quote management, advanced search, and more.

-Therefore, if you want similar capabilities to Zoey, but aren’t positive that you need such an extensive platform at such a high cost, you might consider going with one of the BigCommerce plans—and if you later need to scale to their enterprise solution, you’ll have the ability to do so.
+Therefore, if you want similar capabilities to Zoey, but aren’t positive that you need such an extensive platform at an unknown cost, you might consider going with one of the BigCommerce plans—and if you later need to scale to their enterprise solution, you’ll have the ability to do so.

 Conversely, if you don’t quite need the extent of functionality that Zoey or BigCommerce offers and are looking for a reliable platform to get your ecommerce endeavor started, you might consider Shopify.
 Known for usability, solid features, and an incredible amount of integration possibilities, selling on Shopify continues to be a valid option for all kinds of business owners.